Public Speaking and the Performing Arts

 Beginning in the earliest grades, students are required to create and present projects in reading, social studies, science, and our Signature Programs.
 Through a scope and sequence of skills in public speaking, project design, and unique creative presentations, students build up confidence in public speaking before difference audiences.
 In this way, public speaking becomes a familiar non threatening experience.The Explore Program –

-Selecting and interpreting great speeches from history or Shakespearean monologues, seventh and eighth grade students speak before a panel of judges in a public presentation.
+Selecting and interpreting great speeches from history or Shakespearean monologues, seventh and eighth grade students speak before judges in a public presentation.
 Students gain practice in public speaking as well as receive feedback on vocal delivery, interpretation, and use of body language to communicate effectively.Graduation Speech –

-To demonstrate the public speaking skills acquired through their years, each student composes a culminating speech.
-The intention is to have eighth grade students reflect upon their experiences at Birchwood; summarize what they have learned about becoming a great person; and write and deliver their speech before family, friends, faculty, and students.
+To demonstrate the public speaking skills acquired through the years, each student composes a culminating speech.
+Eighth grade students reflect upon their experiences at Birchwood; summarize what they have learned about becoming a great person; and write and deliver their speech before family, faculty, and students.

 Spider and Cricket Magazine Contests –